-According to GlobalData, Germany is the world’s eighth-largest producer of coal, with output of 114Mt in 2022, up by 4% on 2021.
+According to GlobalData, Germany is the world’s eighth-largest producer of coal in 2022, with output up by 4% on 2021.
 Over the five years to 2021, production from Germany decreased by a CAGR of 11.1% and is expected to drop by a CAGR of 1.88% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Coal Mining to 2026 report.
 Buy the report here.

 For more detailed analysis of global coal mining, buy the report here.